Reconquista (Mexico): Other views

 Felipe Gonzáles, a professor at the University of New Mexico (UNM), who is director of UNM's Southwest Hispanic Research Institute, has stated that there was a "certain homeland undercurrent" among New Mexico Hispanics, but the "educated elites are going to have to pick up on this idea [of a new nation] and run with it and use it as a point of confrontation if it is to succeed."
 Juan José Peña of the Hispano Round Table of New Mexico believed that Mexicans and Mexican Americans lack the political consciousness to form a separate nation: "Right now, there's no movement capable of undertaking it."

 Illegal immigration to the Southwest is sometimes viewed as a form of Reconquista in light of the fact that Texas statehood was preceded by an influx of US settlers into that Mexican province until US citizens outnumbered Mexicans ten–to-one and took over the area's governance.
 The theory is that the reverse will happen when Mexicans eventually become so numerous in the region that they wield substantial influence, including political power.
 Even if it is not intended, some analysts say the significant demographic shift in the Southwest may result in "a de facto reconquista."

-A May 2006 Zogby poll reported that 58% of Mexicans believed that the Southwest belongs to Mexico.

-The American political scientist Samuel P. Huntington, a proponent of the widespread popularity of Reconquista, stated in 2004:
+Political scientist Samuel P. Huntington, a proponent of the widespread popularity of Reconquista, stated in 2004:

 The neoliberal political writer Mickey Kaus remarked:

 Other Hispanic rights leaders say that Reconquista is nothing more than a fringe movement.
 Nativo Lopez, president of the Mexican American Political Association in Los Angeles, when asked about the concept of Reconquista by a reporter, responded, "I can't believe you're bothering me with questions about this.
 You're not serious.
 I can't believe you're bothering with such a minuscule, fringe element that has no resonance with this populace."